Francesca Martinez: Campaigning

+Awards and nominations

 In 2013 she was nominated for a Women in Public Life Award, and won the Public Affairs Achiever of the Year Award.
 In April 2014 she was named as one of Britain's most influential women in the BBC Woman's Hour power list 2014.
 She was also nominated for Red Magazine's Woman of the Year Award 2014 and for a European Diversity Hero of the Year Award 2014.

-She has received honorary doctorates from the Open University and Bradford University.
+Martinez has received honorary doctorates from the Open University and Bradford University.

+She was elected a Fellow of the Royal Society of Literature in 2022.

+Political views

 In July 2015, Martinez endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 In 2016, along with other celebrities, Martinez toured the UK to support Corbyn's bid to become Prime Minister.
 In September 2016, she performed at the Keep Corbyn rally in Brighton in support of Corbyn's campaign in the Labour Party leadership election.

-In November 2019, along with other public figures, Martinez signed a letter supporting Corbyn, describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world" and endorsed him in the 2019 general election.
+In November 2019, along with other public figures, Martinez signed a letter supporting Corbyn.
 In December 2019, along with 42 other leading cultural figures, she signed a letter endorsing the Labour Party under Corbyn's leadership in the 2019 general election.
-The letter stated that "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few."